tbepler/topaz/README.md

 The radius parameter can be tuned automatically given a set of known particle coordinates by finding the radius which maximizes the average precision score.
 In this case, predicted coordinates must be assigned to target coordinates which requires an additional distance threshold (--assignment-radius).

-### Choosing a final particle list threshold
+#### Choosing a final particle list threshold (topaz precision_recall_curve)
-Particles extracted using the extract.py script still have scores associated with them and a final particle list should be determined by choosing particles above some score threshold.
-The script precision_recall_curve.py can facilitate this by reporting the precision-recall curve given a list of predicted particle coordinates and a list of known target coordinates.
-A threshold can then be chosen to optimize the F1 score or for specific recall/precision levels.
-The precision_recall_curve.py script can be used as
+Particles extracted using Topaz still have scores associated with them and a final particle list should be determined by choosing particles above some score threshold.
+The 'topaz precision_recall_curve' command can facilitate this by reporting the precision-recall curve for a list of predicted particle coordinates and a list of known target coordinates.
+A threshold can then be chosen to optimize the F1 score or for specific recall/precision levels on a heldout set of micrographs.
 ```
-usage: Script for calculating the precision-recall curve for a set of predicted particle coordinates and a set of target coordinates.
-       [-h] [--predicted PREDICTED] [--targets TARGETS]
+usage: topaz precision_recall_curve [-h] [--predicted PREDICTED]
-       [--assignment-radius ASSIGNMENT_RADIUS]
+                                    [--targets TARGETS] -r ASSIGNMENT_RADIUS

 optional arguments:
   -h, --help            show this help message and exit
   --predicted PREDICTED
                         path to file containing predicted particle coordinates
+                        with scores
   --targets TARGETS     path to file specifying target particle coordinates
-  --assignment-radius ASSIGNMENT_RADIUS
+  -r ASSIGNMENT_RADIUS, --assignment-radius ASSIGNMENT_RADIUS
                         maximum distance between prediction and labeled target
                         allowed for considering them a match
 ```